MZBrandon/MZBrandon/README.md

-## Hi there 👋
+# Hey, I’m Brandon 👋

-Im Brandon, an aspiring IT professional with a strong focus on cybersecurity and computer science.
-I’m actively building my technical foundation by working on hands-on projects, experimenting with new tools, and exploring how systems are designed, secured, and maintained in real-world environments.
+I’m an aspiring IT and cybersecurity professional focused on building real technical skills and a deep understanding of how systems work.

-This is a fresh GitHub profile where I’ll be uploading:
+This is a fresh GitHub profile where I’ll be sharing smaller projects, labs, experiments, and work in progress as I continue learning and growing in tech.

-Small but meaningful projects

-Security experiments and lab work

-Scripts, configurations, and automation ideas

-Ongoing learning projects as I grow my skill set

-My goal is to document my progress publicly, learn in the open, and continuously improve through practice and iteration.

-  Areas of Interest

-Cybersecurity fundamentals & defensive security
+## What I’m focused on
+- Cybersecurity

-Networking, systems, and operating systems
+- IT fundamentals and systems

-Computer science concepts & problem-solving
+- Computer science

-Automation, scripting, and tooling
+- Hands on labs, scripts, and tooling
+- Learning in public

+## Outside of tech
+Outside of tech, I’m big on discipline, fitness, and long term personal growth.
+I enjoy:
+- Working out
+- Riding motorcycles
+- Writing
-Learning how technology scales securely
+- Learning across psychology, science, and technology

-🚀 Ambitions & Long-Term Vision

-I have major ambitions and a long-term mindset when it comes to my career.
-I’m working toward becoming a highly capable and disciplined IT professional who understands both how systems work and how to protect them.

-My focus is on:

-Building deep technical skills, not just surface knowledge

-Developing strong problem-solving and analytical thinking

-Growing through consistent effort, not shortcuts

-Creating a portfolio that reflects real learning and real work
+- Building projects that compound over time

+I’m also interested in content creation and documenting what I learn through writing, videos, and public repos like this one.

+## Long term mindset
+I have big ambitions, and I’m playing the long game.

-This GitHub is part of that journey—every repository represents a step forward
+This GitHub is part of that journey: learning in public, staying consistent, and getting a little better with every project.